stacygohyunsi/algorithms-primer/README.md

 # Search
-## Linear Search/Sequential Search
+## Linear Search
-- Used when a list of integers is not in any order
+- Linear Search/Sequential Search is used when a list of integers is not in any order
 - Examines the first element in the list and then examines each "sequential" element in the list until a match is found
 - Worst-case performance‎: ‎O(n)
 - Best-case performance‎: ‎O(1)